 1. The OFFICERS of the Association shall be a president, president-elect, secretary and treasurer.

 2.GOVERNING powers of the Association shall be vested in a Board of Directors (herein after referred to as Board) consisting of a president, president-elect, immediate past president, secretary, treasurer, historian, and at least twelve additional elected members of the Alumni member category.

 3. The Board of Directors meetings may be attended, upon invitation of the President, by Alumni members and/or guests who shall participate in an ex-officio (non-voting) capacity.
-The Dean of the Albany Medical College or his or her representative may attend all meetings of the Board upon invitation of the President and shall participate in an ex officio capacity.
+The Dean of the Albany Medical College and the Albany Medical Center’s Hospital System’s General Director or their representatives may attend all meetings of the Board upon invitation of the President and shall participate in an ex officio capacity.

 3. ELECTIONS & ELIGIBILITY REQUIREMENTS